cpeachLBNL/UCI_HAR/CodeBook.md

 ## Program PsuedoCode:

-1. Merge the training and test sets to create one data set.<br\>
+1)  Merge the training and test sets to create one data set.<br\>
-a) Determine column names by loading features.txt
+* Determine column names by loading features.txt
   * use make.names() function to make syntactically valid column names
-b) Load the Y, X, and Subject data
+* Load the Y, X, and Subject data
   * Load Train Data:
   * Load Test Data:
-c) Merge all 6 of the datasets:
+* Merge all 6 of the datasets:
   * Combine columns of all 3 Train datasets
   * Combine columns of all 3 Train datasets
   * Combine rows of Train and Test datasets

-2. Extract only the measurements involving mean or standard deviation for each measurement
+2)  Extract only the measurements involving mean or standard deviation for each measurement
 * Create subset of column names
 * Create subset of data.frame

-3. Use descriptive activity names to name the activities
+3)  Use descriptive activity names to name the activities
 * Load Activity Labels:
 * Join dfActivityLabels with dfMeanStd

-4  Appropriately label the data set (columns) with descriptive activity names
+4)  Appropriately label the data set (columns) with descriptive activity names
 * Create list of column names to be re-labelled
 * If first character is 't', replace with 'time'
 * If first character is 'f', replace with 'frequency'